OneEightyFirst/printvault/README.md

 ### Folder Navigation

-1. App searches for "Clean STL" folder on initialization
+1. App prompts you to select a root folder on first login
 2. User navigates through folders via visual cards
 3. Breadcrumbs track the path and allow quick navigation
 4. Each folder loads its contents dynamically
+5. Root folder selection is saved and can be changed in settings

 ### Preview Images